-Have the Providers accepted a Complaint that was against multiple related Registrants?
+Have you accepted any Complaints that were filed against multiple related Registrants in the same filing?

-How many Complaints listed fifteen or more disputed domain names registered by the same Registrant?
+How many Complaints have you accepted that listed fifteen or more disputed domain names registered by the same Registrant?

+How many Complaints have been dismissed as a direct result of the incorrect domain name Registrant being named in a Complaint, regardless of whether the domain name(s) registered were subject to a privacy or proxy service?
+If so, were the Complaints dismissed without prejudice? (goes towards indications of Complainant filing errors, vs WHOIS accuracy and unreported changes in domain name registrations/control which are outside the Complainant’s control)

-How will the rules pertaining to privacy or proxy services be affected if full access to WHOIS data is no longer available due to GDPR implementation?
+How will the URS rules pertaining to cases involving domains utilizing privacy or proxy services be affected if full access to WHOIS data is no longer publicly available due to GDPR implementation?
+What WHOIS data elements do you require to perform your role as a URS dispute resolution provider?

 Fees

-Obtain feedback from the Providers on filing fees received.
-The feedback should help the Working Group in its consideration of a “loser pays” model.
+What are your filing fees for Complainants and Respondents (where applicable)?
+Do you have any opinion regarding the design and feasibility of a “loser pays” model that could levy additional costs against a losing party to a URS?

-Among the Complaints that each listed fifteen or more disputed domain names registered by the same Registrant, how many Respondents paid the Response Fee?
+Among the Complaints you received that each listed fifteen or more disputed domain names registered by the same Registrant, how many Respondents filed a Response and paid the required Response Fee?

+Have you received feedback on whether your fees structure has been a major deterrent to the filing of Complaints or Responses?

 Notice of Complaint and Locking of Domain

-Obtain feedback from the Providers regarding experiences in getting the disputed domain name(s) locked.
-Have the Providers experienced any difficulties having the URS Lock activated within 24 hours after sending the request to Registry Operators?
+Please provide feedback regarding your experience in getting the disputed domain name(s) locked.
+In particular, have you experienced any difficulties having the URS Lock activated within 24 hours after sending the request to Registry Operators?

-Is there a way to know whether a Registrant has received the hard and electronic copy of the Notice of Complaint, and confirmed receipt?
+Is there a way to know whether a Registrant has actually received the hard and electronic copy of the Notice of Complaint from you?
+Do you utilize any means to confirm receipt?

-Have the Providers received any notification of delayed communications?
+Have you received any notification of delayed communications to the Registrant?

-Have the Providers received any notification of non-delivery of communications?
-If Respondents did not receive notifications the first time, how could they report on the bounce back?
+Have you received any notification of non-delivery of communications?
+If Respondents did not receive notification on the first attempt, how could they know of the Complaint?
+What steps do you take if you receive notification of non-delivery?

-Are the Providers following the URS Rules 4(c)?
+Are you following URS Rule 4€, and if yes, which of the two cited methods do you use?

-URS Rules 4(c): The electronic copy of the Notice of Complaint may be provided via email or an emailed link to an online platform requiring users to create an account.
+URS Rule€(c): The electronic copy of the Notice of Complaint may be provided via email or an emailed link to an online platform requiring users to create an account.

-What does "a normal domain name lifecycle" mean (mentioned in the Registrar Requirement 2 in the URS Technical Requirements)?
+Do you have a view on the meani“g of "a normal domain name lif”cycle" ( this phrase is used in Registrar Requirement 2 in the URS Technical Requirements)?

 The Response

-Have Examiners received Responses alleging any abusive Complaint?
-If so, how did Examiners act in those cases?
+Have your Examiners received any Responses alleging an abusive Complaint?
+If so, how did the Examiners act in determining the validity of the allegations in those cases?

-Is the statement in the URS Rules 5(a)(v) included in the Providers’ forms?
+Is this statement contained in URS Rule 5(a)(v) included in your Respondent form?